ExpatHealth.org

 Age-Related Premium Increases

 International health insurance premiums rise significantly with age.
-The jump from 55 to 65 can double your premium; from 65 to 75 it can double again.
+A 55-year-old might pay USD $3,000–$4,000 annually for comprehensive coverage; by 65, that same plan could cost USD $6,000–$8,000 or more.
+The jump from 65 to 75 can double your premium again.
 This is the single biggest financial planning challenge for retirees considering international health insurance.
+However, the good news is that modern insurers increasingly offer guaranteed renewability, meaning your premiums rise predictably with age rather than facing sudden cancellations or benefit cuts.

 Pre-Existing Conditions

-Most people in their 60s and 70s have at least one managed health condition — hypertension, diabetes, joint problems, or similar.
+Most people in their 60s and 70s have at least one managed health condition — hypertension, diabetes, arthritis, or similar.
 These are treated as pre-existing conditions by insurers, which can result in exclusions or premium loadings.
-See our Pre-Existing Conditions guide for details.
+However, many modern plans now offer a two-year moratorium period: if you remain symptom-free and treatment-free for 24 months after enrollment, the condition becomes covered.
+See our Pre-Existing Conditions guide for details on how to navigate this.

 Your Options as a Retiree Abroad